My Debut Cookbook 'Comfy' Is Out Now. ORDER HERE!

 These are pretty hearty by themselves (especially if you’re adding in the fries!) so I don’t tend to add any Sides, but you can if you want to go wild!

-For another delicious gyro recipe check out my Smash Beef Gyros!
+For another delicious Greek recipe check out my Smash Beef Gyros and Chicken Souvlaki!

 Alrighty, let’s tuck into the full recipe for these chicken gyros shall we?!